Brendan the Navigator: Sources

 There is very little secure information concerning Brendan's life, although at least the approximate dates of his birth and death, and accounts of some events in his life, are found in Irish annals and genealogies.
-The earliest mention of Brendan is in the Vita Sancti Columbae (Life of Saint Columba) of Adamnan written between AD 679 and 704.
+The earliest mention of Brendan is in the Vita Sancti Columbae (Life of Saint Columba) of Adamnán written between AD 679 and 704.
 The earliest mention of him as a seafarer appears in the Martyrology of Tallaght of the ninth century.

 The principal works regarding Brendan and his legend are a "Life of Brendan" in several Latin (Vita Brendani) and Irish versions (Betha Brenainn) and the better known Navigatio Sancti Brendani Abbatis (Voyage of Saint Brendan the Abbot).
 Unfortunately, the versions of the Vita and the Navigatio provide little reliable information of his life and travels; they do, however, attest to the development of devotion to him in the centuries after his death.
 An additional problem is that the precise relationship between the Vita and the Navigatio traditions is uncertain.

 The date when the Vita tradition began is uncertain.
 The earliest surviving copies are no earlier than the end of the twelfth century, but scholars suggest that a version of the Vita was composed before AD 1000.
 The Navigatio was probably written earlier than the Vita, perhaps in the second half of the eighth century.
 Aengus the Culdee, in his Litany, composed in the end of the eighth century, invoked "the sixty who accompanied St. Brendan in his quest for the Land of Promise".

 Any attempt to reconstruct the facts of the life of Brendan or to understand the nature of his legend must be based principally on Irish annals and genealogies and on the various versions of the Vita Brendani.